-Population group age from: a) Adults - 18 years

-Population group age to: a) Adults - No upper limit

-Computation description: [Numerator] divided by the [Denominator] (expressed as

-- Information taken from Oral Health Clinical Indicator User Manual v5.1, The Australian Council on Healthcare Standards - Adults CI 1.1: Restorative treatment - teeth retreated within 6 months; Children CI 3.1: Restorative treatment (children) - teeth retreated within 6 months. - The calculation will be performed in its entirety by the DHS. - The average is calculated across two 6 month periods (previous financial year) to produce an annual report KPI. - Permanent Teeth/Dentition and Secondary Teeth/Dentition: - Describes the teeth notated as FDI code 11-18, 21-28, 31-38, and 41-48 - General common usage 'Adult Teeth', Permanent and Secondary Teeth or dentition are interchangeable terms - This document uses Permanent to describe these specific teeth. - The following common dental terms are interchangeable: Deciduous Teeth/Dentition and Primary Teeth/Dentition - Describes the teeth notated as FDI code 51-55, 61-65, 71-75 and 81-85 - General common usage 'Baby Teeth', 'Deciduous' and 'Primary Teeth' are interchangeable terms - This document uses 'Deciduous' to describe these specific teeth.
+Population group age from: a) Adults - 18 years b) Children - Zero years Population group age to: a) Adults - No upper limit b) Children - 17 years Computation description: [Numerator] divided by the [Denominator] (expressed as %).
+General notes: Information taken from Oral Health Clinical Indicator User Manual v5.3, The Australian Council on Healthcare Standards - Adults Cl 1.1: Restorative treatment - teeth retreated within 6 months; Children Cl 3.1: Restorative treatment (children) - teeth retreated within 6 months.
+The calculation will be performed in its entirety by the DHS.
+The average is calculated across two 6 month periods (previous financial year) to produce an annual report KPI.

+- Permanent Teeth/Dentition and Secondary Teeth/Dentition: - Describes the teeth notated as FDI code 11-18, 21-28, 31-38, and 41-48 - General common usage 'Adult Teeth', Permanent and Secondary Teeth or dentition are interchangeable terms - This document uses Permanent to describe these specific teeth. - The following common dental terms are interchangeable: Deciduous Teeth/Dentition and Primary Teeth/Dentition - Describes the teeth notated as FDI code 51-55, 61-65, 71-75 and 81-85 - General common usage 'Baby Teeth', 'Deciduous' and 'Primary Teeth' are interchangeable terms - This document uses 'Deciduous' to describe these specific teeth.

-- Only procedures performed by 'in-house' public sector staff are included in the denominator, but retreatments performed by undergraduate and postgraduate students are counted in the numerator. - Private sector contracted retreatment work is included in the numerator. - For children retreatment refers to any treatment provided to the same tooth or for the same condition within the study period and includes:
+- Only procedures performed by 'in-house' public sector staff are included in the denominator, but retreatments performed by undergraduate and postgraduate students are counted in the numerator. - Private sector contracted retreatment work is included in the numerator. - For children retreatment refers to any treatment provided to the same tooth or for the same condition within the study period and includes: - Repeat of the same treatment, e.g. replacement of any filling on either deciduous or permanent tooth for a child (less than 18 years).